Politics

 To reverse our increasing descent into electoral madness, we need to return to the Bible.
 Scripture does speak to the matter of choosing rulers, and as far as I can tell, it never permits choosing “the lesser of two evils”.

-And God’s rules are not options, but mandatory; candidates must meet Scripture’s qualifications — or not be voted for at all.
+And God’s rules are not options, but mandatory; candidates must meet Scripture’s qualifications — and unless there is biblical warrant for exceptional circumstances, must not be voted for at all.
 The duty is ours; the results are God’s.
+Better to lose an election on hallowed ground than to win by black magic.

 Therefore, when without biblical warrant we vote into office a candidate who is the “lesser of two evils” — even when there is no other candidate to choose from — we are partaking in that candidate’s evil deeds.
-We would be doing evil that good may come (cf. Romans 3:8).
+We are actually endorsing them.
+We are doing evil that good may come (cf. Romans 3:8).

 Of course, determining whether a candidate is qualified is not always easy: some candidates may seem borderline.
 Nevertheless, we must always strive to honor God by basing our decisions on Scripture.